-16.61.3.8 TYPES OF LICENSES: The New Mexico real estate commission issues two types of real estate broker's licenses; an associate broker's license and a qualifying broker's license.
+16.61.3.8 TYPES OF LICENSES: All licensees in New Mexico are considered real estate brokers.
+The New Mexico real estate commission issues two types of real estate broker's licenses; an associate broker's license and a qualifying broker's license.
 Both types of licenses are issued only to individuals.
 The requirements for obtaining both types of licenses are described below.